sasagarw/SashankPortfolio/content/projects/FinalYearProject.md

 showInProjects: true
 ---

+- Detection of DDoS attack in SDN based on real-time traffic analysis
-- Real-time traffic analysis to detect and mitigate DDoS attacks in the SDN environment.
+- Identifying dynamic thresholds specific to the traffic flows in the network
-- Developed machine learning model for attack classification and application-level mitigation.
+- Build a machine learning model to classify attacks by traffic analysis, specific to an application
+- Successful mitigation of the DDoS attack at application level